Early settlers (New Zealand)

 - Read the the link on Farming and the economy about early farming and the pastoral era.

 - The section Earth Sea and Sky will lead to stories on Gold and gold mining, sealing, whaling.

 - The section called The Bush has information on the the timber industry before 1840 and from 1840 to 1920.

 Tips: Te Ara has lots of information on this topic.
 We recommend you explore other sections to expand your understanding of this topic.

 Te Papa has lots of collections that help illustrate early settler life.
 One long running exhibition is their Passports collection.

 Tips: We like sites like this because they’re reliable.
-You can tell because of their web address - they have either .govt or .ac, meaning they are from government or educational organisations.
+You can tell because of their web address - they have either .govt or .ac, meaning they are from government organisations.
 They're also New Zealand sites, so relevant for us.

 Politics and Government

 The websites below are the best places to look for how early settlers went about setting up a government in New Zealand.